aaronlng/tribute-page/README.md

-# Tribute-Page

-## Create a tribute page using HTML, CSS, and JavaScript
+# Tribute Page - Create a tribute page using HTML, CSS, and JavaScript

 - User Story #1: My tribute page should have an element with a corresponding `id="main"`, which contains all other elements.